EmuKit/emukit/_posts/2016-06-12-bayesian-optimization.markdown

 ```
 And that's it!
 You can check the obtained the result looking into the state of the loop.
 Note that you can use other models and acquisitions of your own in this loop.

-Check our list of [notebooks]() if you want to learn more about how to do Bayesian optimization other methods with Emukit.
-You can also check the Emukit [documentation]().
+Check our list of [notebooks](http://nbviewer.jupyter.org/github/amzn/emukit/blob/develop/notebooks/index.ipynb) and [examples](https://github.com/amzn/emukit/tree/develop/emukit/examples) if you want to learn more about how to do Bayesian optimization and other methods with Emukit.
+You can also check the Emukit [documentation](https://emukit.readthedocs.io/en/latest/).

 We’re always open to contributions!
-Please read our [contribution guidelines](CONTRIBUTING.md) for more information.
+Please read our [contribution guidelines](https://github.com/amzn/emukit/blob/develop/CONTRIBUTING.md) for more information.
 We are particularly interested in contributions
 regarding examples and tutorials.

 #### References on Bayesian optimization